root-project/root/tree/ntuple/v7/doc/architecture.md

 Future Features
 ---------------

-The following feature a planned for after the first RNTuple production version:
+The following features are planned for after the first RNTuple production version:
-  - RNTupleProcessor: advanced RNTupleReader that allows for free combination of chains and (indexed) friends
+  - RNTupleProcessor: advanced RNTupleReader that allows for free combination of chains and (indexed/unaligned) friends
-  - Horizontal merging: persistified friends, analogous to classical merge being a persistified chain
+  - Horizontal merging: persistified friends, analogous to a classical merge being a persistified chain
   - An interface for bulk writing
   - Meta-data: RNTuple-specific and user-provided meta-data storage, such as file provenance, scale factors, or varied columns
   - C library interface